milonmaze/privacy-terms-observatory-beta/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 Security and Privacy  ›  Legal Policies  ›
 Amazon.com Privacy Notice

-Last updated: June 30, 2023.
+Last updated: August 11, 2023.
 To see prior version, click here.

 We know that you care how information about you is used and shared, and we appreciate your trust that we will do so carefully and sensibly.
 This Privacy Notice describes how Amazon.com and its affiliates (collectively "Amazon") collect and process your personal information through Amazon websites, devices, products, services, online and physical stores, and applications that reference this Privacy Notice (together "Amazon Services").
 By using Amazon Services, you are consenting to the practices described in this Privacy Notice.